 Hippie, tree-hugger, free-spirit, crunchy, granola.
-Living a Neo-Hippie Lifestyle in 2021 is a little different than the original hippies of the 60s, but there are many similarities.
-The key lies in a hippie’s liberal views, love of mother earth, spirituality, and a belief in freedom of the body.
+Living a Neo-Hippie Lifestyle in the 2020s is a little different than the original hippies of the 60s, but there are many similarities.
+The key to being a modern day hippie lies in a hippie’s liberal views, love of mother earth, spirituality, and a belief in freedom of the body.

 Embrace love, peace, and freedom of mind and body!

 Original Hippie Lifestyle: What is a hippie?

 Hippies originated in California, United States, in the 1950s and 60s as a counterculture—in other words, it went against mainstream society.
 Hippie philosophy was seen as a youth movement.
 In this hippie movement, young people began rejecting materialism and living in communes.
 These free spirits’ history is full of psychedelic music, sexual freedom, and the use of drugs to achieve alternative states of consciousness.

 Let’s learn a little more about those original 60s hippies.

 When it came to hippie fashion, the hippies of the late 60s wore ripped bell-bottom jeans, long hair for both men and women, tie-dye, vests, peasant tops, and long skirts.
 They would often make their own clothing in protest of corporate culture (capitalism).

 Men would often be shirtless and women frequently did not wear bras.

 Peace signs and flowers were popular.Embed from Getty Images